carbonicality/skylineOS/README.md

 - how to import fonts that arent on google fonts (lol)
 - how to make things like context menus
 - how to be better at javascript

+## NOTE:
+If you want to use v86 functionality, you will have to use a local server to host it.
+If you have python3, you can:
+`git clone` this GitHub repo, cd into it, and run `python3 -m http.server 8080` and then go to: `http://localhost:8080/bootloader.html` to run this.